Skip to content

 Earthseed Farm

-Founded by Thomas in 2021, the farm embodies a vision of environmental and social justice, rooted in sustainable land stewardship and Afro-Indigenous practices.
+Founded by Thomas in 2021, the farm embodies a vision of environmental and social justice rooted in sustainable land stewardship and Afro-Indigenous practices.
 As an educator, activist, and leader in permaculture, Thomas created Earthseed with the mission to reconnect communities of color to the land.
-Her work aims to address the historical and systemic barriers that have kept marginalized communities from farming and environmental leadership, and lift up the Afro-indigenous wisdom that has stewarded the land for millenia.
+Her work aims to address the historical and systemic barriers that have kept marginalized communities from farming and environmental leadership, and lift up the Afro-Indigenous wisdom that has stewarded the land for millennia.

 A woman walking in a garden